 State Senate President Karen Spilka from Ashland represents the Middlesex & Norfolk District as of January 4, 2023.

 State Representative Jack Patrick Lewis from Framingham represents the Seventh Middlesex District.
 This was not changed.

 Six Precincts as of December 31, 2021

 Due to the 2020 Federal Census, changes were made to accommodate an additional precinct.
 The precincts must be equal; it is based on population.
 Please remember to fill out your census form each year.
 It is mailed to each household.
 Please include all children on the census form.
-I don’t want any information from my census form to be distributed to anyone without my prior consent.
-I actually want it on file with the Town Clerk only.

 The Law states that the census information is a public record unless you are a Public Safety Official or under the age of 17.

 Yes.
 M.G.L.
 Chapter 110 states that anyone doing business under a name other than their own is required to file a DBA (doing business as) certificate in the Town the business is in.
 If you were incorporated, you would file with the Secretary of State in Boston.
 You will find the forms on the website.
 Please note that the Building Inspector must sign off on all business certificates are home-based businesses prior to filing with the Town Clerk.

 We are open until 7:00 PM Wednesday evenings or you may send us a self-addressed stamped envelope; we will be pleased to accommodate you via the mail.
 With the exception of a marriage intention.